t i f f a n y ▫ n i c o l e ▫ f l e t c h e r

 ▫ GUIDING PRINCIPLES ▫

 Where can healing be found?
-This is a question I’ve been seeking the answer to for a long time, seeking to find and experience the answer for myself.
+This is a question I’ve sought the answer to for a long time, seeking to find and experience the answer for myself.
 All of my offerings are a way of sharing the answers I’ve found, making use of my journey to help others find healing too.

 I believe in the body-mind connection, that spiritual healing has effects on the physical plane.